theprotein/mad-mark/README.md

 };
 ```

-You can use this information in your templates in this maner:
+You can use this information in your templates in this manner:

 ``` js
 // static/themes/<project-name>/header/header.bemhtml.js